Nalex CR controlled-release capsules

 Brand Name: Examples include Entex PSE and Nalex CR

-Nalex CR controlled-release capsules is used for:
+Nalex CR controlled-release capsules are used for:

 Relieving congestion, cough, and throat and airway irritation due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Nalex CR controlled-release capsules is a decongestant and expectorant combination.
+Nalex CR controlled-release capsules are a decongestant and expectorant combination.
 It works by constricting blood vessels, reducing swelling in the nasal passages, and thinning and loosening mucus in the airway.
 This allows you to breathe more easily and makes coughs more productive.